nickjalbert/design_docs/registry.rst

 component respects its interface, the specifics of its implementation should not matter for composition.

-The ACS enables this vision by:
+The ACR enables this vision by:

-* Maintaining a centralized registry of agent components including policies, learning strategies, and environments.
+* Maintaining a centralized registry of agent components including policies, trainers, and environments.

 * Providing a versioning system for these components